bit-tasks/demo-node-scripts/README.md

-# Node.js Tasks for Bit and Git CI/CD Pipelines
+# Bit Node.js Tasks for Git CI/CD Pipelines
 Node.js Tasks that you can use in Github Actions, AzureDevOps, GitLab and other CI/CD platforms.

 **Note:** You may need to use variables (e.g envioronment, pipeline) to share state between tasks based on your CI platform.